 Finally, projects.
 They’re like picknicks on the way.
 Somewhat different tools but meant to fulfill that purpose.
 The transmition and implementation of standards.
 They’re means to reach your final goal.
 It has to do with your students’ learning outcomes.

 How to facilitate learning outcomes is to focus on syllabus creation before any teaching takes place.
 It’s to focus on the map of your students’ learning journey.

 How to Make a Syllabus With the Goal in Mind

 What then, is this goal?
 It is not about having the most expensive curriculum at hand.
 It is not about having worked through the entire material and created a syllabus.
 And it is certainly not about passing a final test after having gone through all the course material.
 Instead, it is the learner’s enhanced competencies, skills and creativity to face life’s challenges.
 It is what a person knows, does and is at the end of a learning journey.
-In fact, education is about more than just knowledge.
-Read about another facet of education here.
+In fact, education is about more than just world knowledge.

 >> One Curriculum – i.e. Math.
 How to Fit Content Into a Frame.
 Part III